 Change your perspective at Sixteen Antlers.
 Perched sixteen floors above King George Square, just a minute’s walk from Queen Street Mall, you’ll find this rooftop bar, accessible via Pullman Hotel.
-The bar popped up only last year and it’s been pulling in city crowds ever since.
 Drop in on a Friday arvo to enjoy the busy atmosphere or go early to bask in the city views.

 6. Super Whatnot

 Just up the lane but sporting a totally different style is the American-style bar and hangout, Super Whatnot.
-It’s known for its tight but friendly seating arrangement, as well as craft beers and a drool-worthy menu featuring mostly nachos and hot dogs.
-Go early and go often – this place fills up quick, seating only 100.
+It’s known for its tight but friendly seating arrangement, as well as craft beers and a drool-worthy menu featuring mostly American-style feeds.
+Go early and go often, this place fills up quick, seating only 100.

 A dark but welcoming hotspot for the city’s workers and students, Brew is nestled down the bottom end of Little Burnett Lane, just off the Queen Street Mall.
 The grunge art and posters set the scene for a relaxing atmosphere and the furniture makes it easy to feel at home with couches and bar tables for settling in with a group of friends.

 “If the music is too loud, you’re too old” reads the fluorescent sign on the wall at Brooklyn Standard, Brisbane City’s home of live rock music.
 The underground bar in Eagle Lane draws in a crowd most nights to dance and groove to the local cover bands.
 Weekends are where it’s at, look out for the line of people in an otherwise empty laneway.